gregakinman/sentiment_analysis/README.md

 Usage:
 ---

 `past_scraper.py` is the script for scraping text data from the web from the past up until the present.
 Currently, it includes functions that scrape the online community on element14.com.
 Those functions could easily be modified to scrape any other Jive-powered community forum.
 Of course, the search keywords can also be changed to modify the type of text that is extracted.
-In its current form, the script outputs a `.csv` in the working directory with text snippets, URL's, and dates of writing.
+In its current form, the script outputs a `.csv` file in the working directory with text snippets, URL's, and dates of writing.
 Run it in the command line with `python past_scraper.py`.

 `snippet_labeler.py` is the script for labeling the text data with sentiment values using the Stanford software.
 Make sure that the Stanford software is installed (see note below) and that a `.csv` file with text data in the format outputted by `past_scraper.py` is in the working directory.
 Run the script on the command line with `python snippet_labeler.py`.
 It asks for the names of the input and output `.csv` files, and then runs the operations.